Layers and localization

 Layers Widget

-Boxes of parent layers where the content item is not localised are hidden by default and can be displayed by clicking on the Ascendants link.
+Boxes of parent layers where the content item is not localized are hidden by default and can be displayed by clicking on the Ascendants link.

 Layers Widget

-You can localise content in the current layer directly from the widget.
+You can localize content in the current layer directly from the widget.

 Show all button at the bottom of the widget displays the total number of layers where this item exists.
 This number can be different from tbe number of boxes displayed in the widget, since the widget only displays the branch of the current layer.
 To see status of the content item in the entire tree of layers click the button to open the modal dialog.